Denis of Paris: Veneration

 Veneration of Denis began soon after his death.
 The bodies of Denis, Eleutherius, and Rusticus were buried on the spot of their martyrdom, where the construction of the eponymous basilica was begun by Genevieve, assisted by the people of Paris.
 Her Vita Sanctae Genovefae attests the presence of a shrine near the present basilica by the close of the fifth century.

 Dagobert I, great-grandson of Chlothar I, had the first Royal Basilica built.
 The Merovingian tradition was, originally, to bury kings such as Clovis and Chlothildis in Paris at Abbey St-Genevieve/Genovefa, as Clovis had ordered its construction in 502 AD.
 Yet Chilperic I had his own mother, Dowager Queen Aregunda, buried at Saint-Denis.
 His grandson was clearly following a family tradition.
 Aregunda's (death about 580 AD) tomb was discovered in 1959, and her burial items can be seen at the Saint-Germain-en-Laye museum.
 A successor church was erected by Fulrad, who became abbot in 749/50 and was closely linked with the accession of the Carolingians to the Merovingian throne.

 In time, St Denis came to be regarded as the patron saint of the French people, with St Louis the patron of the monarchy and royal dynasties.
 Saint Denis or Montjoie!
 Saint Denis! became the typical war-cry of the French armies.
 The oriflamme, which became the standard of France, was the banner consecrated upon his tomb.
-His veneration spread beyond France when, in 754, Pope Stephen II brought veneration of Saint Denis to Rome.
+His veneration spread beyond France when, in 754, Pope Stephen II brought the veneration of Saint Denis to Rome.
 Soon his cultus was prevalent throughout Europe.
-Abbot Suger removed the relics of Denis, and those associated with Rustique and Eleuthére, from the crypt, to reside under the high altar of the Saint-Denis he rebuilt, 1140-44.
+Abbot Suger removed the relics of Denis, and those associated with Rustique and Eleuthére, from the crypt, to reside under the high altar of the Saint-Denis he rebuilt, 1140–44.

 In traditional Catholic practice, Saint Denis is honoured as one of the Fourteen Holy Helpers.
 Specifically, Denis is invoked against diabolical possession and headaches and with Geneviève is one of the patron saints of Paris.

 Feast

-October 9 is celebrated as the feast of Saint Denis and companions, a priest named Rusticus and a deacon, Eleutherius, who were martyred alongside him and buried with him.
+9 October is celebrated as the feast of Saint Denis and companions, a priest named Rusticus and a deacon, Eleutherius, who were martyred alongside him and buried with him.
 The names Rusticus and Eleutherius are non-historical.
 The feast of Saint Denis was added to the Roman Calendar in the year 1568 by Pope Pius V, although it had been celebrated since at least the year 800.

 Saint Denis is also remembered with a commemoration in many Anglican Provinces, including the Church of England and the Anglican Church of Canada, on October 9.